Friday, March 8, 2019

 Dirty Outside Coil- blocked airflow can prevent proper cooling.
 Cottonwood is especially troublesome in the Kansas City area.

-Refrigerant Leaks - Refrigerant is an extremely important in the cooling process.
+Refrigerant Leaks - Refrigerant is extremely important in the cooling process.
 It absorbs the heat from your home and releases it outside.
 When refrigerant levels are depleted it will take longer to cool your home.
 Here are few ways to tell if you have a leak:

 Compressor- the compressor draws refrigerant gas from the components of the A/C, compresses the low pressure refrigerant to high pressure, and moves it through the system.
 If the compressor is unable to maintain the correct pressure or if it is loose or worn, your system will not be cooling as it should be.